 Usually avoid these moves:

-- overloading the door with symbolic objects while the entry is still cluttered
+- Overloading the door with symbolic objects while the entry is still cluttered

-- adding a thick divider that makes the entry darker and tighter
+- Adding a thick divider that makes the entry darker and tighter

-- treating a mild offset stair like a severe direct hit
+- Treating a mild offset stair like a severe direct hit

-- trying to solve the whole problem with one hanging object
+- Trying to solve the whole problem with one hanging object

-A simple way to judge priority
+How to judge priority

-- the stairs are the first thing you see
+- The stairs are the first thing you see

-- most daily circulation goes straight through that line
+- Most daily circulation goes straight through that line

 If only one of those is true, the problem may be lighter than issues like a bathroom visible from the entry or a direct line from the front door to a back opening.

-What people often miss when checking by eye
+What people miss when checking by eye

-Many people look only at the staircase and forget the context around it:
+Here's what most people forget — they look only at the staircase and ignore everything around it:

-- Does the entry have enough light?
+- Does your entry have enough light?

 - Is the area under the stairs heavy, dark, or cluttered?